whitneyburton/portfolios/students/1606-back/brendan-dillon/20160805-brendan-dillon-m1.md

 * [ReadMe](https://github.com/brendandillon/black_thursday/blob/master/README.md)
 * [DTR Memo](https://gist.github.com/brendandillon/035a11409866d746b27de0091a8015d7)

 In this two week project, Brian Heim and I wrote a program that reads data from a number of CSV files and returns business intelligence and analytics on that data.

-(evaluation comments)

-(evaluation scores)

-(feedback to me)
+It was assessed by Beth with the following results:

+* Testing: 188 examples, no failures
+* No sanitation errors
+* Spec harness passes, with one (excused) failure on the one_time_buyers_item test
+* Extension finds merchants who accept payment from expired credit cards
+* Solid ruby syntax, best choice enumerables
+* Overall thoughtful, strong execution of project

+Scores
+  + Functional Expectations: 4
+  + Test-Driven Development: 3
+  + Encapsulation/Breaking Logic into Components: 3.5
+  + Fundamental Ruby & Style: Strong 3
+  + Enumerable & Collections: 4
+  + Code Sanitation: 4

+**Feedback**: Brendan has been fantastic to work with on Black Thursday.
+I am still amazed by how quickly he is able to implement a solution that requires little to no refactoring at all.
+His grasp of object relationships and enumerables is a major strength.
+Not only is he able to code effectively, he gives clear explanations of his thought process and has taught me quite a bit throughout each iteration of the project.
+As someone who can see the big picture, but can sometimes get stuck on the details, I have greatly benefitted from having Brendan as a partner.
+My only advice for him would be to not be afraid to assert himself when he has an idea, more often than not, his instincts are on-point.

 ## Community